elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain.md

 subject: History of the World
 file_name: what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain.md
 url: /learn/history-of-the-world/questions/what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain
-score: 9.0
+score: -1.0
 related_article1:
-    id: 166116
+    id: 166113
     title: >-
-        What were the consequences of the withdrawal of Roman troops from Britain?
+        How do classical authors' accounts contribute to our understanding of Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-consequences-of-the-withdrawal-of-roman-troops-from-britain
+    url: /learn/history-of-the-world/questions/how-do-classical-authors-accounts-contribute-to-our-understanding-of-roman-britain
 related_article2:
     id: 166113
     title: >-